 If you browse the web from your office, and especially if your employees have access to the web (even if it is only limited access), then web browsing protection is a vital layer of business security technology.
 Web browsing protection does many things to protect your network, which includes catching “phishing” websites that mimic popular sites, by blocking potentially unsafe downloads started through the web browser, and much, much more.

 #4 – Firewall Filtering for Bad Sources

 Some IP addresses are just bad news.
 Allowing one to connect to your network – or allowing someone on your network to connect to it – can be detrimental.
 Fortunately, firewalls can filter out all known bad sources on your behalf, which allows you to stop worrying about those malicious IP addresses.
 Oftentimes, the database updates itself, as well, which saves you time and effort.
-Additionally, firewalls keep bad guys out of your office who are scanning to find openings into your computing environment.
+Additionally, firewalls keep bad guys out of your office who are scanning to find openings in your computing environment.

 #5 – Anti-Malware and Malicious Activity Software

 Anti-malware software is another must-have.
-A malware and malicious activity blocker far exceeds the scope of traditional antivirus, and when you combine the two, you’ll cover all of your bases thoroughly.
+A malware and malicious activity blocker far exceed the scope of traditional antivirus, and when you combine the two, you’ll cover all of your bases thoroughly.
 Make sure your malware software detects threats in real time just like your antivirus software.
 Otherwise, malware could infect your network before the next scan completes.

 #6 – A Backup and Disaster Recovery Plan

 Now that you’ve protected your company and customer data from intrusion, you’ll also need to protect it in the event of a disaster, hardware or software failure.
 Redundancy is key, here, so make sure you keep a backup of everything with a very safe and reputable company.
 You can keep your backups in either a physical facility or on the cloud, too, which gives you plenty of flexibility.